Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Action-Conditional Uncertainty Dynamics Model

-While we set our goal to provide a principled vision with a high-level roadmap for agent UQ, we also discuss some implementation recipes in this section to provide useful guidance for practitioners and researchers.
+We discuss a possible implementation recipe for this conditional uncertainty reduction process to provide useful guidance for practitioners and researchers.

 \paragraph{Action classifier.} To realize the conditional information gate, we first need to classify actions to determine whether each action will contribute to total uncertainty reduction for that task or not.
 As emphasized in Section~\ref{sec:formulation}, considering the interactivity of actions is key to accounting for agent uncertainty dynamics, as well as the evidentiality (or factuality) of the action that is solely considered for the existing approaches so far.
 Therefore, we may want to implement a compound classifier with both interactivity assessment and evidentiality verification.
 They can be implemented through a rule/syntactic-based, simple verifier~\citep{mu2024rule}, an LLM judge with specialized prompting, fine-tuning~\citep{liu2025compassverifier}, or a hybrid of rule-based and LLM-based~\citep{peng2025verif}.
+Below are the example prompts one can adopt in $\tau^{2}$-bench (Retail) for LLM-judge in interactivity and evidentiality classification.

-\paragraph{Uncertainty estimation.} In our proposed total uncertainty lower bound Eq.~\ref{eq:infogate}, there are three uncertainty terms, including initial query uncertainty, action uncertainty, and observation uncertainty.
-The \textit{action uncertainty} can be estimated or approximated by leveraging existing techniques, such as sampling-based ones entropy~\citep{malinin2021uncertainty,kuhn2023semantic}, pure probability-based methods~\citep{marina2020unsupervised,duan2024shifting}, hybrid~\citep{vashurin2025uncertainty}, or the conformal prediction set size~\citep{kumar2023conformal}.
+\paragraph{Uncertainty estimation.} In the proposed total uncertainty lower bound Eq.~\ref{eq:infogate}, there are three uncertainty terms, including initial query uncertainty, action uncertainty, and observation uncertainty.
+The \textit{action uncertainty} can be estimated or approximated by leveraging existing techniques, such as sampling-based ones entropy~\citep{malinin2021uncertainty,kuhn2023semantic}, pure probability-based methods~\citep{marina2020unsupervised,duan2024shifting}, hybrid~\citep{vashurin2025uncertainty}, or verbalized confidence methods~\citep{tian2023just,xiong2024can,yang2024verbalized}.
+However, as mentioned in Section~\ref{sec:challenges:measure}, all these existing approaches have their own limitations, and one may have to choose an appropriate estimator depending on the situation.